-Permeable pavement Choose permeable pavement for lower volume traffic areas, such as sidewalk, in curb bump-outs, and in medians or roundabouts to filter stormwater and beautify the streetscape.

-Bioretention Install bioretention in the right-of-way between the curb and and sidewalk, in curb bump-outs, in medians or roundabouts for enhanced stormwater infiltration, shade, and aesthetics.
+Permeable pavement Choose permeable pavement for lower volume traffic areas, such as parking spaces, bike lanes, sidewalks, medians, and alleys.
+Bioretention sidewalk, in curb pretention in the right-of-way between the curb and in curb bump-outs, and in medians or roundabouts to filter ter and beautify the streetscape.
+Trees and sidewalk, in c ant trees or install tree boxes in the right-of-way between the curb Id sidewalk, in curb bump-outs, in medians or roundabouts for Ihanced stormwater infiltration, shade, and aesthetics.
+Reduce impervious area Replace pavement in medians, centerline safety strips, and roundabouts with pervious surfaces, and create shallow depressions to capture more runoff.
+Project Complexity Factors Affecting Costs Financ Medium Scale of the project • Capi Timeframe Retrofit, infill, or new development setting PropStor 1-3 years Green infrastructure practices selected State Installation Costs If existing utilities require relocation or special designs State Prive

-Trees Plant trees or install tree boxes in the right-of-way between the curb to capture more runoff.

-Reduce impervious area Replace pavement in medians, centerline safety strips, and

-$round abouts \ with \ pervious \ surfaces, \ and \ create \ shallow \ depressions$

-Medium

-1-3 years

-- Scale of the project

-- Retrofit, infill, or new development setting

-- Green infrastructure practices selected

-- If existing utilities require relocation or special designs

-- Performance goals
+• Performance goals

+\$50,000 and up, depending on site and scale

+Financing Opportunities

+ture trees